oist/NEXTNetPy/docs/transmission_distributions.md

 - `transmission_time_infectiousness` linearly interpolates the values of the infectiousness.
 - Beyond `tmax`, the infectiousness is assumed to be constant and takes the last value of the `infectiousness` array.
 - The first value of the `infectiousness` array cannot be zero currently (v.0.4.0).
+- This function can be particularly useful for simulations on temporal networks where the user might be more interested in defining the infection times from the infectiousness, or hazard rate, rather than the first infection time attempt.